 There is nothing like a sudden change of executive leadership to trigger all kinds of personality dynamics in a team.
 While it’s very natural for people to react to sudden change, many of the dynamics create a seismic distraction and unproductive interactions.

-Last week, I had the pleasant experience of watching a leader do a great job leading his team through an unforeseen announcement that the CEO of the company was leaving.
+I recently had the pleasant experience of watching a leader do a great job leading his team through an unforeseen announcement that the CEO of the company was leaving.

 Unfortunately, there was not a comprehensive communication strategy announcing the leadership change and most of the employees learned about it from a Google alert vs. directly from a figurehead of the holding company.
 Naturally, in the absence of detailed information, employees went into self-protection mode as their brains kicked into gear to help them mitigate the risk of uncertainty about their future.

 According to findings from social neuroscience research, we know that much of the motivation driving social behavior is governed by an overarching, organizing principle of minimizing threat and maximizing reward.
 The leadership change was perceived by many members on the team as a potential threat to their way of operating which the brain interpreted as a risk to their survival.
 This translated to people on the team playing out dynamics such as posturing , complaining, worrying, and verbally criticizing the new CEO and their resistance to the change.

 I have had the benefit to work with this leader and his team for several years and we were scheduled for a team planning session the day after the CEO change announcement.
 Coincidentally, we were already planning to talk about how to deal with personality dynamics during times of change as there were other organizational changes already in the works.
 When those changes were announced a few months past, the team had a transition planning meeting.
 They found that personality dynamics were abundant and interfered with their productivity and morale.
 The meeting I was asked to facilitate was designed to help the team reflect on their personality patterns that could contribute to positive momentum and optimal performance.